 Laravel is a powerful, open-source PHP web framework, designed for the faster development of web applications.
 It is based on the Symfony framework, follows the MVC architectural pattern.
-At the time of writing this tutorial, Laravel 7.12 is the latest version available.
+During the recent update of this tutorial, Laravel 9 is the latest version available.

 The Laravel framework also provides a command-line interface (CLI) known as Artisan.
 It provides helpful commands to perform operations for your applications.

 This article will help you to install the Laravel PHP Framework on CentOS 8 systems.

 - The newly installed system’s follow initial server setup.

 First of all, Laravel required LAMP stack to be running LAMP stack on your CentOS 8 system.
 The systems that have already run the LAMP stack can skip this step else use the following commands to install it.

 The Apache packages can be directly installed on default repositories.

 sudo dnf install httpd